BNDDO-Scripts/BNDDO_Mining/README.md

 - VORP Progress bar CSS
 - NO MINIGAME (if you want one you can add one)
 - No need to equip pickaxe, just have in your inventory.
 This eliminates the walking animation (I hope)
+- Ore washing for rare items, locations, required wash item , rewards and chances all configurable

 # Dependencies
 - VORP